The Poly

 Lauren Hogan

-Lauren Hogan is currently Head of Marketing and Communications and a member of the Senior Management at Tate St Ives.
-Since moving back to Cornwall Lauren has held previous marketing roles at National Maritime Museum Cornwall, Eden Project, Visit Cornwall, and Eden Project, after several years in marketing, communications and CSR at The Body Shop.
+Lauren Hogan is currently Deputy Director of the iconic Arvon writing centre at Totleigh Barton.
+Prior to this she has held positions as Head of Marketing and Communications at Tate St Ives and the the Barbara Hepworth Museum and Sculpture Garden, and previous marketing roles at National Maritime Museum Cornwall, Eden Project, Visit Cornwall, and Eden Project, after several years in marketing, communications and CSR at The Body Shop.

 Passionate about Cornwall, access to arts and culture for all, and the importance of arts and culture to wellbeing and local communities, Lauren is keen to support The Poly through it's next phase as a vital part of Falmouth's community.